 Clemengold clementines are in season right now and I simply cant resist this perfectly sweet, seedless and super juicy fruit.
-It’s a clementine thats been take to perfection, and whilst its best eaten straight up and as mother nature intended, I wanted to try Nigella’s legendarly clementine cake recipe.
+It’s a clementine thats been cultivated to perfection, and whilst its best eaten straight up and as mother nature intended, I wanted to try Nigella’s legendarly clementine cake recipe.

 The beauty of this recipe is everything is done in the food processor, and aside from planning time ahead to cook the clementines, its pretty effortless.
 I had toyed with adding a clementine syrup to pour over the cake as I had done with my clementine upside down cakes but then opted instead to make a clementine curd and stir that through whipped cream.
 This added the perfect sweet finishng touch to this cake and made it more dessert like.
 The cake has a slight bitter note from the clementine skins but if you are a fan of marmalade this will be right up your alley.
 Its very moist and gluten free (*substitite the baking powder with gluten free BP).